julia-sand/entropy_production/README.md

 run python entropy_production/distributionanddrift.py --args**
 ```

 The overdamped data is fetched in the datafetch.py script based on the input file name.
 The new underdamped columns are appended to the "results" csv.
 This behaviour can be customised by changing the output file for at the end of the distributionanddrift.py file.

-Similarly, use plotdrift.py to get the plot of the drifts.
+Plots can be made by running scripts (eg to get the cumulants use cumulantsplot.py)